Looking for a counselor may feel like an overwhelming endeavor, especially for someone already dealing with troubling symptoms, trauma, or loss.

 Approaches for Counseling Couples

-A couples counselor serves an unbiased observer of the issues impacting a couple’s relationship.
+A couples counselor serves as an unbiased observer of the issues impacting a couple’s relationship.

 The counselor helps the clients to uncover underlying feelings such as mistrust, resentment, and pain.
 The couple will learn new ways of communicating and navigating areas in need of compromise.

-Couples counselors have several counseling tools and styles with which to work.
-For example:
+Couples counselors work with several counseling tools and styles; for example: